mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 If successful, the credentials are saved to the <i>config.json</i> file and can be used in future connections.<br><br>
 <p align="center"><img width="50%" src="images/IMG_0070.jpg"></p>

+## Managing ESP32 Flash
+The code for this app assumes that the <b>config.json</b> file is located in an SPIFFS partition.
+This is <b>NOT</b> a comprehensive guide to ESP32 Flash management, there is plenty of that on the web.
+Here is just what is needed for this project.
+To interrogate the current partitions of your ESP32 visit [ESPConnect](https://thelastoutpostworkshop.github.io/ESPConnect/).
+1. Create a <b>partitions.csv</b> defining how to allocate the flash on your device.
+[ESP32 Partition Builder](https://thelastoutpostworkshop.github.io/ESP32PartitionBuilder) is the ideal place to do that.
+Save the file in the same folder as <b>platformio.ini</b>
+2. Add the line <b>board_build.partitions = partitions.csv</b> to <b>platformio.ini</b>

 ## ToDo
 - Implement a web interface for updating station data.
 # Version History